Pingitzergggg/Pingy/README.md

     // false branch
 }
 ```
-- You can also use `elif` to create multiple branches with different statements
+- You can also use `elif` to create multiple branches with different conditions
 ```py
 if statement {